 LG Gram Plus View review: What does it do well?

 The LG Gram Plus View only has one job, so it’s pretty vital that it does it well.
-Thankfully, this monitor performed sensationally in our in-house tests: it managed to produce 139.9% of the sRGB colour space, which equates to 99.1% of the DCI-P3 space and 96.4% of the Adobe RGB space.
-It’s calibrated to DCI-P3 and delivered an average Delta E of 1.99 when tested against this colour space.
-This is a thoroughly decent result and indicates that any inaccuracies in colour reproduction will be very difficult to spot – good news for anyone who dabbles in a bit of photo editing.
+Thankfully, this monitor performed sensationally in our in-house tests: it managed to produce 139.9% of the sRGB color space, which equates to 99.1% of the DCI-P3 space and 96.4% of the Adobe RGB space.
+It’s calibrated to DCI-P3 and delivered an average Delta E of 1.99 when tested against this color space.
+This is a thoroughly decent result and indicates that any inaccuracies in color reproduction will be very difficult to spot – good news for anyone who dabbles in a bit of photo editing.

-With a peak brightness of 342cd/m² the Plus View is suitably bright, and although a contrast ratio of 1,159:1 isn’t mind-blowing, it’s certainly good by the standards of other IPS panels.
+With a peak brightness of 342cd/m², the Plus View is suitably bright, and although a contrast ratio of 1,159:1 isn’t mind-blowing, it’s certainly good by the standards of other IPS panels.
 Viewing angles are also strong thanks to the panel tech and anti-glare coating.

 Simplicity is the goal here, and the Plus View delivers that in spades: connecting to the monitor is dead simple and, to be honest, I’m grateful that there’s no on-screen display to navigate.
 Changing the brightness using a rocker is so straightforward I wonder why more standard monitors don’t use the same method.

-I’m also fond of the design.
+I’m also fond of design.
 Like the Gram laptops, the Plus View is slim and light, measuring just 8.3mm thick and weighing in at an impressive 670g (990g with the folio cover).
 The bezels are narrow, although I wouldn’t describe the Plus View as “bezel-less” – it almost perfectly matches the LG Gram laptop in this regard.
 Unlike the laptops, however, the Plus View has a metallic silver rear, which lends it an upmarket feel.

 There’s only one claim to extravagance feature-wise, and that’s Auto Rotate.
 Install LG’s OnScreen Control app and the Plus View will change orientation like a smartphone/tablet when you physically position it vertically.
 Installing an app slightly spoils the sheer simplicity of the thing, but being able to swap from portrait to landscape and back again on a dime is a very nifty trick.